David Briley: Contributions

 In 2005, Briley proposed citywide wireless Internet access for Nashville.
 Received coolly by the administration, Briley's proposal nonetheless contributed to the development of free wireless access at Davidson County's public libraries as well as many public parks, including Centennial Park.
 A task force, led by Briley and including council members and representatives from technology and infrastructure providers, ultimately supported this narrower public access.
 In 2006, Briley was one of a small number of vocal opponents to proposed development which would have moved the city's AAA baseball team, the Nashville Sounds, into downtown Nashville.
 This proposed development, adjacent to Nashville's Riverfront Park along the Cumberland River, was eventually cancelled and later replaced by a plan for a new stadium located slightly north of downtown Nashville, First Tennessee Park.

 In 2007, Briley wrote legislation requiring government buildings in Nashville to be built within LEED certification requirements.

 Personal life

 Briley is married to Jodie Bell and has one son.
 He is the grandson of Beverly Briley, first mayor of the combined Metropolitan Government of Nashville and Davidson County.
 His brother, Rob Briley, has previously served as a Tennessee State Representative for the 52nd District.

 Briley has been a practicing lawyer and was a member of Bone McAllester Norton PLLC prior to becoming mayor and having to wind up his legal practice; unlike his former position of vice mayor, being Mayor of Nashville is a full-time occupation.
-After his defeat for a full term, Briley returned to his previous position at Bone McAllester Norton.
+After his defeat for a full term, Briley returned to his previous position at Bone McAllester Norton until being elected to Circuit Court.